alabou/NMOS-MatroxOnly/Alerts.md

 Mv   Matrox Video class prefix or Multi-vendors class prefix.

 ## Alert Domains
 The alerts are categorized into a limited number of domains.
-The `link`, `transport`, `essence`. `clock` and `application` domains represent the domains of standards, multi-vendors events.
+The `link`, `transport`, `essence`, `application` and `clock` domains represent the domains of standards, multi-vendors events.
 Those domains are also available on a per-vendor basis to provide additional vendor specific events.
-Finally there is a `vendor` domain for vendor specific events that do not categorized into the 5 base `link`, `transport`, `essence`. `clock` and `application` domains.
+Finally there is a `vendor` domain for vendor specific events that do not categorized into the 5 base `link`, `transport`, `essence`, `application` and `clock` domains.

+The `link`, `transport`, `essence` and `clock` domains MUST be supported by all implementations of the MvAlertManager.
+The `application`, `vendor`, `vendorLink`, `vendorTransport`, `vendorEssence`, `vendorApplication` and `vendorClock` domains are optional.

+Each alert domain has an associated per-domain event counter, counting all the events of a given domain.
+An alert is triggered when a domain counter of an active alert descriptor changes value.

 ### link, vendorLink
 - ISO level 1 and 2 (physical, data link)